389ds/389ds.github.io/docs/389ds/design/allow-usage-of-openldap-lib-w-openssl.md

                 [.....]
        -----END PRIVATE KEY-----

-<b>Note:</b> I borrowed the crypto-utils code to extract the keys from the cert db.
+<b>Notes:</b> I borrowed the crypto-utils code to extract the keys from the cert db.

+### Configuration parameter nsslapd-extract-pemfiles

+      dn: cn=config
+      nsslapd-extract-pemfiles: on | off

+When the value is "on", the certs/keys are extracted as pem files.
+Currently (389-ds-base-1.3.5.x), it is set to off, by default.

 Implementation Details
 ======================